 Media communications are conducted in accordance with Pembina's Crisis Communications Plan.
-The Public Information Officer (PIO) at the ICP coordinates with the Public Information Support (PIS) role, filled by a member of the Crisis Communications Team in Calgary, to ensure information for external communications is reviewed and approved by the Incident Commander prior to release to employees, the general public, and the media.
+The Public Information Officer (PIO) ensures information for external communications is reviewed and approved by the IC prior to release to employees, the general public, and the media.